VishalPachpor/L2E_Challange_3_4/README.md

-# Learn to Earn Challenge 3 and 4
+# Learn to Earn Challenges 3 and 4

 ## Installation